 The Permit or Critical Checklist will be completed by Naylor Love site management to confirm that the TA has been reviewed and contains the essential elements for the task to proceed safely.

-The supervisor of the works is required to be on site at all times while workers under their supervision complete Critical Risk work.
+The supervisor of the works must hold a minimum of a Site Safe Supervisor Gold Card or a ConstructSafe Tier 3 Card and is required to be on site at all times while workers under their supervision complete Critical Risk work.
 All personnel involved in the work are required to participate in a daily pre-start meeting, and this meeting must be documented.
 Records of pre-start meetings need to be made available to Naylor Love site management on request.

 Any change in the work activity agreed with Naylor Love will require adjustment to the TA and Essential Checklist/Permit.

 8. HSE Communication & Consultation